jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tristan-case-electric-gardens.md

 **Tristan:** Plenty more of the same I hope.
 I’ve been so graced with opportunity over the years and in 2018 I’m hoping to take it to the next level.
 I will be back on the radio after the summer season calms down a bit - Hodgie and the team at the station are going to phenomenal lengths to provide high quality programming and content.
 I’ve been chatting about my grand return, which will happen soon.

 **RR:** Looking forward to it mate, thanks for the chat!

-_Don’t miss Tristan on Return to Rio’s ‘The Hangout’ stage from 12pm-1.30pm @ Electric Gardens Festival!_